Get instant quote

 Do you need support structures for material jetting?

-Material Jetting (Stratasys PolyJet and 3D Systems MultiJet Modeling) technologies are similar to inkjet printing, but instead of jetting drops of ink onto paper, these 3D printers jet layers of liquid photopolymer onto a build tray and cure them instantly using UV light.
+Material jetting technologies, such as Stratasys PolyJet and 3D Systems MultiJet Modeling (MJM), operate similarly to inkjet printing.
+However, instead of depositing ink on to paper, these systems jet thin layers of liquid photopolymer onto a build platform, which are then instantly cured using UV light.

 Removing water soluble support material from a Polyjet (material jetting) printer

-Post-processing for material jetting involves power tools like waterjets and sandblasters, and using these tools may damage or bend the more intricate features of your model.
-We recommend that you follow our Material Jetting rules to avoid these sorts of issues.
+Post-processing for material jetting involves power tools such as waterjets and sandblasters.
+Using these tools may damage or bend the more intricate features of your model.
+We therefore recommend that you follow our material jetting rules to avoid these sorts of issues.
 In fact, you may want to opt to print your parts using SLS if your model has intricate features and thin wires.

 Do you need support structures for SLS?